 Report to Canadians: Investing in our coasts through the Oceans Protection Plan

-In 2016, we launched the comprehensive, national, $1.5 billion Oceans Protection Plan.
-Learn what we have done and are doing under the plan to help keep our waters and coasts safe and clean, for today’s use and for future generations.
+In 2016, the Government of Canada launched the comprehensive, national, $1.5 billion Oceans Protection Plan.
+Learn what has been done and is being done under the plan to help keep our waters and coasts safe and clean, for today’s use and for future generations.

 On this page